 The local authority must send a copy of an application for a safety certificate to the chief constable and building authority for the area in which the sports ground is situated.
 Each of these bodies must be consulted about the terms and conditions to be included in a certificate.
 The fire authority are also notified of the application and consulted on the certificate's terms and conditions.

 A certificate may be transferred from its holder to another person.
 Prior to transfer, the local authority must determine whether the person to whom the certificate is to be transferred is a person likely to be in a position to prevent contravention of the terms and conditions of the certificate.
 If this is so, the local authority may transfer the certificate to that person.

 The local authority must send a copy of a transfer application to the chief constable and the building authority.
 They must consult these bodies about any proposed transfer.
 The fire authority are also sent a copy of the transfer application and consulted on the proposal.

 Safety certificates can also be amended or replaced.

 No. The local authority must process your application before it can be granted.
 If you have not heard from the local authority within a reasonable period following submission of your application, please contact it.
-You can do this online if you applied through the UK Welcomes service or use the contact details below.

 It is an offence to admit spectators to a designated sports ground when no application for a safety certificate has been made.